-Linear Algebra with Applications, 3rd edition, by Otto Bretcher, Prentice-Hall 2005 (the required text).
+Linear Algebra with Applications, 3rd edition, by Otto Bretscher, Prentice-Hall 2005 (the required text).

-Student Solution Manual, for Otto Bretcher's text Linear Algebra with Applications, 3rd edition.
+Student Solution Manual, for Otto Bretscher's text Linear Algebra with Applications, 3rd edition.
+A copy is available in the math center.

 WWW documents for 2270, by GB Gustafson, at web site www.math.utah.edu/~gustafso.
 All are pdf or text documents that can be printed from mozilla firefox or MS explorer web browsers.